Self-similar real trees defined as fixed-points and their geometric properties: Proofs of the existence and uniqueness results

 \subsection{Construction of a solution}

-It is here that we construct the process family of processes $(\cX^\vartheta)_{\vartheta\in \Theta}$ mentioned in Section~\ref{tech-expan} and that plays a central role in a number of proofs later on.
-The following proposition is essentially a generalization of Theorem 6 and Theorem 17 in \cite{BrSu2013a}.
-We keep the presentation rather compact and refer to \cite{BrSu2013a} for more details on technical points.
-Let $\mathcal M_1(\Cex)$ be the set of probability measures on $\Cex$.
-For $c > 0$, let
+In this section, we construct the family of processes $\{\Xex^\vartheta : \vartheta\in \Theta \}$ mentioned in Section~\ref{tech-expan} that plays a central role in a number of proofs later on.
+The following proposition is a generalization of Theorem~6 and Theorem~17 in \cite{BrSu2013a}.
+We keep the presentation rather compact and refer to \cite{BrSu2013a} for more details on technical points; this applies in particular to a number of tedious but straightforward inductions occurring throughout the proof.
+Recall that $\| \cdot \|$ denotes the uniform norm on $\Cex$ and the definition of $\mathfrak m$ in \eqref{eq:def_fm}.
+For $a > 0$, let